VainlyStrain/Vaile/README.md

 ```
 Thats it.
 You now have Vaile at your service.
 Fire it up using:
 ```
-python3 Vaile.py
+python3 Vaile              #Qt5 interface
+sudo python3 vsconsole.py  #console interface
 ```

 #### Updating Vaile :

-To get the current version of Vaile, move into the installation folder and perform `(sudo) git pull  #sudo if installed by srcinstall.py`.
+To get the current version of Vaile, move into the installation folder and perform `(sudo) git pull  #sudo if installed by install.py`.
+Alternatively, you can run the `fetch` command in vsconsole.

 ### Getting Started :-